ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 3. **Export models as pickle file**

+    After training these models exported as pickle files to use via Web API.
+Web API is using Weather API and providing necessary data features for prediction and returns results to users.

     ```python
+    # import pickle library
     import pickle

-    # Save to file in the model folder
+    # save distance model file in the model folder for prediction
     distance_model_file = "../web/model/distance_model.pkl"
     with open(distance_model_file, 'wb') as file:
         pickle.dump(model, file)

+    # save ride type model file in the model folder for prediction
     ridetype_model_file = "../web/model/ridetype_model.pkl"
     with open(ridetype_model_file, 'wb') as file:
         pickle.dump(clf, file)